 The heart was long assumed to have little ability to regenerate on its own.
-In just the past few years, many research groups, including several in HSCI, have discovered cells in the heart that can restore heart function.
-Our challenge is to develop practical ways to harness this ability to generate new heart cells and turn it into an effective therapy.
+In just the past few years, many research groups, including several in HSCI, have developed approaches to generate new human heart cells.
+Our challenge is to develop practical ways to harness this ability to create new human heart cells and turn it into an effective therapy.

 Sign up to receive news alerts about the HSCI Cardiovascular Program.

 The main goal of the HSCI Cardiovascular Program is to generate new human heart cells to replace damaged heart tissue.
 The researchers will make progress on this goal by answering the following questions:

 - How can we generate mature heart cells from stem cells for treatment of patients?